-Once the application process is complete, eligible applications will be assessed in line with the Evaluation Procedure as outlined in Section 5 above.
+Once the application process is complete, eligible applications will be assessed in line with the Evaluation Procedure.
 The Council are precluded from discussing the results of the competition over the telephone or discussing the outcome of individual applications via email or post.
 Feedback to candidates will consist of the score that the IAB assigned the application and the decision of the Council in relation to funding.
 Additional feedback will not be provided beyond that which is provided with the assessment result.

 Please note that this decision is final and that no correspondence will be undertaken in relation to individual assessments or scoring.
-Under no circumstance will feedback provided by Council compromise the confidentiality of a reference submitted to Council.
+Under no circumstance will feedback provided by Council compromise the confidentiality of a participant form submitted to Council.